sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Vibration - Trigger vibration in mobile devices
 - Battery - Detect if the battery is low on the device

-<h2>ECMAScript 6(2015)</h2>
+<h2>ECMAScript 6 (ES2015)</h2>
-- This the next version of the JS standard, code-named "Harmony" or "ES.next", abreviated to ES6.
+- This the next version of the JS standard, code-named "Harmony" or "ES.next", abreviated to ES6 and more recently called ES2015.
 Limited support for most.
 Browser Support list found at http://kangax.github.io/es5-compat-table/es6/
 - Can be compiled to EcmaScript 5 via Google Traceur or BabelJS.